top of page

 Your Body on the Zones: A Physiological Deep Dive

-The Zones aren't abstract ideas; they are distinct physical experiences.
+The Zones aren't just abstract ideas; they are distinct physical experiences.
 Learning to recognize these bodily signals is the first step toward proactive regulation.

 The Green Zone: Ready & Calm